rustymagnet3000/pyopenssl_automate_certificate_verification/README.md

 ```
 The code will also throw away hostnames that don't respond to a `Socket.connect()`.

-For offline checks - when you have all the trusted and untrusted certificates locally - the `class CertificateChecker` uses `OpenSSL.crypto` from `pyOpenSSL`.
+For offline checks - when you have all the trusted and untrusted certificates locally - the `class LeafVerify` uses `OpenSSL.crypto` from `pyOpenSSL`.
 This is the equivalent of:

 ```
 openssl verify -partial_chain -CApath /path/to/certs httpbin-org-leaf.pem